 In 1991 RDA received a gambling license in partnership with the President Riverboat Casino, which operated in Davenport until October of 2000.
 At that time, the casino was sold and is currently operating as the Rhythm City Casino.
 RDA approved the use of their license and the Rhythm City and RDA received a license from the Iowa Racing and Gaming Commission at that time.

-RDA has 15 Board Members from all parts of Scott County and a full time Executive Officer, the President, Randall B Rathje.
+RDA has 15 Board Members from all parts of Scott County and a full time Executive Officer.
 The RDA operates somewhat the same as a community foundation, with the exception that it has a single income source – the Rhythm City Casino.
 Grants are made from current income and the amount of money available for grants is tied to the casino gaming receipts.